bm CLI Completion

 easy to provide completion for single options and arguments, but it does

-interface where a sequence of arguments
+not work for the bm interface where a sequence of arguments

 determines what arguments may follow.
 The library does not provide a way